MavEtJu/testGNSSr/README.md

 This app will provide you with the reported coordinates and the historic statistics.

+See http://ios.me/app/1303544506/chart-your-gnssr for the app in the AppStore.

 The idea for this app came after this Facebook post:

 Try this thought experiment: Attach your GPS receiver to a tripod.